msumit2000/msumit2000/README.md

 4.Search
 5.Update

+Here we are using POSTMAN platform to bulid APIs Whenever we are passing input, we are passing it in json format.

-Steps We performed to host above APIs are:
+# Steps We performed to host above APIs are:

 1.As Udops utility is python based we are using django APIs.
   For initiating Django project run command as: python3 manage.py runserver IP_Address:8000